Fast Low-rank Representation based Spatial Pyramid Matching for Image Classification: Introduction

 \section{Introduction}

-Image classification automatically assigns an unknown image to a category according to its visual content, which has been a major research direction in computer vision.
+Image classification system automatically assigns an unknown image to a category according to its visual content, which has been a major research direction in computer vision and pattern recognition.
 Image classification has two major challenges.
 First, each image may contain multiple objects with similar low level features, it is thus hard to accurately categorize the image using the global statistical information such as color or texture histograms.
-Second, a medium-sized (e.g., $1024\times 800$) grayscale image corresponds to a vector with dimensionality of $819,200$, this brings up the scalability issue with image classification techniques.
+Second, a medium-sized grayscale image (e.g., $1024\times 800$) corresponds to a vector with dimensionality of $819,200$, this brings up the scalability issue with image classification techniques.

-To address these problems, numerous approaches~\cite{Mendoza2012,Lu2013} have been proposed in the past decade, among which one of the most popular methods is Bag-of-Features (BOF) or called Bag-of-Words (BOW).
+To address these problems, numerous impressive approaches~\cite{Duchenne2011,Du201551,Mendoza2012,Lu2013,Yang2015Coupled} have been proposed in the past decade, among which one of the most popular methods is Bag-of-Features (BOF) or called Bag-of-Words (BOW).
 BOW originates from document analysis~\cite{Joachims1996,Blei2003}.
 It models each document as the joint probability distribution of a collection of words. \cite{Sivic2003,Csurka2004,Fei2005} incorporated the insights of BOW into image analysis by treating each image as a collection of unordered appearance descriptors extracted from local patches.
-Each descriptor is quantized into a discrete `visual words' corresponding to a given codebook (i.e., dictionary), and then the compact histogram representation is calculated for semantic image classification.
+Each descriptor is quantized into a discrete ``visual words'' corresponding to a given codebook (i.e., dictionary), and then the compact histogram representation is calculated for semantic image classification.